aditya-azad/food-match/README.md

 - Signing-in with google to save restaurants for ease of access.
 - Drawing maps using Open Layers API
 - Restaurants search using Yelp Fusion API
-- Backend in Express, Frontend in React, Database in MongoDB, Authentication with Passport.js
+- Backend in Express.
+Frontend in React.
+Database in MongoDB.
+Authentication with Passport.js

 ## Screenshots
 ### Main page